Umer-Farooq-CS/Optimized-Multistage-Contraction/README.md

 # Quantum Circuit Simulation with Tensor Networks

-This project focuses on simulating quantum circuits using tensor networks and implementing parallel algorithms to enhance performance.
-The simulation leverages the concept of Matrix Product States (MPS) and employs OpenCL for parallel execution.
+A high-performance Julia library for simulating quantum circuits using tensor network contraction with community detection algorithms.

 ## Project Overview